Should You Attend an Online College?

 - Highlight key points in books and tab the page with a sticky note so you can find it easily when you post in your class.

-- As one of my instructors taught me SQ3R:
+- One of my instructors taught me SQ3R:

 Survey your reading material (skim through see what’s there)